GaloisInc/Coq-Flow-Equivalence/README.md

 > "Formal Verification of Flow Equivalence in Desynchronized Designs"

-by (anonymous), in submission to ASYNC 2020.
+by Jennifer Paykin, Brian Huffman, Daniel M. Zimmerman, and Peter Beerel, to appear at ASYNC 2020, Snowbird, Utah, USA.

 ## Files in this directory